baba-yaga/lora_image_preprocessor/README.md

 *   `--output_dir`: The directory base name where the processed images and captions will be saved.
 The actual name will be appended with the resoltion of the outputs and other flags: face and/or no_bg, if given.
 Defaults to the input directory.
 *   `--face_only`: If specified, the script will crop the image to the detected face.
 Note that in images where both eyes are not visible, or in cartoon-like images, the face is usually not detected.
 *   `--remove_bg`: If specified, the background of the images will be removed.
+*   `--blur_bg`: If specified, the background of the images will be blurred using a Gaussian kernel.
 *   `--resolution`: The target output resolution for the images (default: 512).
 *   `--output_format`: The output image format (e.g., png, jpg) (default: png).
 *   `--face_crop_padding`: The padding factor for face cropping (default: 1.8).